-Participants in the USTIF program include an owner or operator of an underground storage tank; an owner or operator of an underground (unregulated) commercial heating oil tank.
-Access is currently restricted to tank owners who are authorized to report a claim, review gallon fees reported by the distributor and pay capacity fees.
-An owner or operator storing regulated substances including Diesel, unregulated Heating Oil, Used Motor Oil, Kerosene and Unknown substances based on the tank registration maintained by the DEP are assessed a capacity.
+Participants in the USTIF program include an owner or operator of a UST; an owner or operator of an underground (unregulated) commercial heating oil tank.
+Access is currently restricted to tank owners who are authorized to report a claim, review gallon fees reported by the distributor, and pay capacity fees.
+An owner or operator storing regulated substances including diesel, unregulated heating oil, used motor oil, kerosene, and unknown substances based on the tank registration maintained by the DEP are assessed a capacity fee.
 This is an annual fee that is billed in December.
-Tank owners or operators may elect to pay full amount of the capacity fee shown on the December statement by December 31st or a monthly payment of 1/12 of the total capacity fee.
+Tank owners or operators may elect to pay the full amount of the capacity fee shown on the December statement by December 31 or a monthly payment of 1/12 of the total capacity fee.
 Payments are accepted electronically using a bank card or electronic check.